 CRM 704 - Leadership and Professionalism II (1).
-The Leadership and Professionalism II course covers essential skills and knowledge areas related to clinical research management.
-Participants assess their own leadership skills and knowledge and develop a specific plan for leadership skills development.
-This course also develops skills for team management and leading an organization toward goals accomplishment.
-Participants acquire knowledge and develop skills through case studies, experimentation with their own behaviors, and feedback from faculty and peers.
+The Leadership and Professionalism II course covers essential skills and knowledge areas related to organizational and external leadership in clinical research management.
+Participants will gain knowledge to develop a specific plan for enhancing their leadership skills and using them to influence the industry.
+These skills include recognizing themselves as a leader outside their organization to impact public health via engaging politically and socially - often requiring courage to challenge the status quo.
+Participants acquire knowledge via a series of interviews with industry thought leaders who share their personal journey and experiences.
 Intended for all graduate students in Clinical Research Management (CRM).
 P-CRM 703.

 CRM 711 - Ethical and Participant Safety Considerations (3).
 The Ethical and Participant Safety Considerations course examines clinical trials management topics within an ethical context.
 Ethical issues confronted by most organizations and the approach to ethical decision making are discussed.
 Topics include conducting research with vulnerable populations, conflict of interest, and scientific misconduct.
-Students will develop study protocols, progress reports, journal publications, and scientific presentations.
 The course may also provide opportunities for students to develop the ethical aspects of any study protocols, journal publications, or scientific presentations they prepare in other courses in the program.
 Intended for all graduate students in Clinical Research Management (CRM).